codsen/codsen/packages/string-remove-widows/README.md

 ## More about `opts.targetLanguage`

 Not all text ends up in HTML.
-As you know, you can inject the content via CSS pseudo attributes and also text might prepared to be pasted into JSON.
+As you know, you can inject the content via CSS pseudo attributes and also text might be prepared to be pasted into JSON.

-This program allows you customise the target encoding for chosen language: `html`, `css` or `js`
+This program allows you to customise the target encoding for chosen language: `html`, `css` or `js`.

 Here's an HTML with HTML-encoded non-breaking space: